Motion Planning for Continuous Time Stochastic Processes: A Dynamic Programming Approach: Appendix: Technical Proofs of Section

 For the boundary conditions \eqref{boundary visc}, we show the first assertion; the second follows similarly.
 Let $\big(t_m,x_m\big) \ra \big(t,x\big)$ where $t_m < T_k$ and $x_m \in A_k$.
 Invoking the DPP in Theorem \ref{thm:DPP} and introducing $\theta \Let \tau_{k+1}^k$ in \eqref{DPP-sup}, we reach

-Note that one can replace a sequence of policies in the above inequalities to attain the supremum running over all policies.
+Note that one can replace a sequence of controls in the above inequalities to attain the supremum.
 This sequence, of course, depends on the initial condition $(t_m,x_m)$.
 Hence, let us denote it via two indices $(\control{u}_{m,j})_{j \in \N}$.
 One can deduce that there exists a subsequence of $(\control{u}_{m_j})_{j \in \N}$ such that